 The process of listing your home can require a lot of paperwork and planning.
 This is where a good REALTOR® is very helpful.
-They have a team of people and a solid, tried and true system to help make this process easier and ensure you get top dollar for your home.
+They have a team of people and a solid, tried-and-true system to help make this process easier and ensure you get top dollar for your home.

-Most REALTORS® will work with you to arrange professional photos, create marketing material, advertise your listing and reach out to their network of REALTOR® and home buyers.
+Most REALTORS® will work with you to arrange professional photos, create marketing material, advertise your listing and reach out to their network of REALTORS® and home buyers.
 It’s important to sit down with your REALTOR® ahead of time and discuss their plan for marketing your home.

 For more advice on selecting a REALTOR®, check out our article on 5 Questions to Ask a Mission REALTOR® Before you List.

 Home buyers can view pictures of your home online but letting them step inside helps them experience what it’s like living there.
 The more people who view your property, the better.
 That’s why when you list your home and set up a marketing plan, your REALTOR® will likely discuss hosting an open house.

 If you have kids or pets, it’s a good idea to make sure that you are all out of the home during the open house.
 This also applies to private viewings, as most people feel more comfortable exploring a home without the current owners there.

 Creating a schedule with your REALTOR® for open houses and viewings that works with your family will help you maintain a balanced life and give your home the opportunity to be shown at its best.

 Don’t forget that buyers want to view homes at all times of the week.
 Outside of open houses, try and be as flexible as possible with viewings.
 Private showings are a good sign that there are highly interested buyers for your home, and the more offers made on your property — the better!